simonrp84/PyCoxMunk/docs/quickstart.rst

     pcm = pycoxmunk.PyCoxMunk(scn, my_bands)

-This example assumes the default options, so please view the `API documentation <pcm_api>`_ for more advanced usage.
+This example assumes the default options, so please view the `API documentation <./pcm_api.html>`_ for more advanced usage.
 _pycoxmunk_ requires geometry information: The sun and satellite zenith and azimuth angles relative to the pixels in the data.
 These can be supplied via a dict or - for some satellites - can be calculated directly.